TheGoldenEye/cointracking_dpos/README.md

 ## 4 get_tx.js script

-The script creates a detailed report of sharing rewards and donations for the given accounts.
+The script analyses the given accounts and creates a detailed report of all transactions (sharing rewards, donations, deposit/withdrawal, ...).
+You can classify accounts in 4 categories:
+1. your own accounts (the accounts to be analyzed are automatically in this category)<br>
+If `createInternalTx` is enabled, the script creates deposit/withdrawal transactions between the accounts (no tax relevance)
+2. external accounts<br>
+Transactions *from* or *to* external accounts have tax relevance, they are declared as *Income* or *Spent* transactions in Cointracking.
+You can use this account type, if you have to differentiate between commercial and private earnings.
+If external accounts exist, the script creates matching *Income*/*Spent* transactions in two csv files.
+The 2nd one is for import in another Cointracking Instance (of the external accounts).
+3. accounts to ignore<br>
+Transactions from or to these accounts are ignored.
+You can use this for own accounts, which are not in the list of accounts to analyze or for other reasons.<br>
+**Handle these transactions with caution, especially on the tax relevance.**
+4. all other accounts<br>
-After the import the data is considered in the "Tax Report", sections "Income Report" and Donation Report
+The remaining accounts are considered as accounts from which you received sharing rewards or to whom you donated.
+After the import you can find the the data in the "Tax Report", sections "Income Report" (Gift) and Donation Report.

 ### 4.1 Configuration
 Configuration is done with `get_tx_config.json` file.
 Please save the `get_tx_config_tpl.json` file as `get_tx_config.json`.